DataTalksClub/mlops-zoomcamp/03-orchestration/README.md

 # 3. Orchestration and ML Pipelines

-## 3.0 Introduction to ML pipelines
+## 3.0 Introduction to ML pipelines and quickstart

 - Why do we need orchestration and automation for ML?
 - How does Mage help with MLOps?
+- Setup Mage project
 - How to build a simple data pipeline
 - How to run a simple data pipeline